hpxmlwg/hpxml/guide/source/program_administrator/program_management_systems.rst

     KEVIN, IS THIS SECTION IN LINE WITH WHAT WOULD BE REQUIRED/RECOMMENDED IN A QMS?
 IF NOT, ADD OTHER QUESTIONS/ISSUES THAT SHOULD BE ADDRESSED IN THE SOW

-Clearly outlining your business objectives and defining the dataset you want to use are two large steps toward building an accurate scope of work to inform you procurement process.
+Clearly outlining your business objectives and defining the dataset you want to use are two large steps toward building an accurate scope of work to inform your procurement process.
 Within your business objectives, it will be important to define how you want the data to work for your program.
 Here are some examples of items to discuss:

-* Are you using the system to qualify projects for incentive or financing?
+* Are you using the system to qualify projects for incentives or financing?
 * What kind of quality assurance do you want to do?

   * How much QA automation do you want to include in the system?